ZahraBehzad/IOT-RaspberryPi-SevenSegment/README.md

   </tr>
 </table>

-- Connect the **common cathode (GND)** pin of the display to a ground (GND) pin on the Raspberry Pi.
-- Add a current-limiting resistor (220-330Ω) between each segment pin and the GPIO pins.

 ## Installation
 1. Ensure the Raspberry Pi is set up and the GPIO interface is enabled.
 2. Install the `RPi.GPIO` library (if not already installed):
    ```bash
    pip install RPi.GPIO